ONSdigital/eq-compose/README.md

 ### Overview

 Here are the various EQ services and how they relate to one another.
-Click each service to navigate to the appropriate GitHub repository.

 ![EQ Component Diagram](./component-diagram.png "EQ Component Diagram")